 Hereditary genetic traits were the first to be identified as one of the factors to make an individual more susceptible to developing a chemical dependency after exposure to a rewarding stimulus from alcohol and drugs.

-The availability of these D2 receptors also determine an individuals pre-disposition.
+The availability of these D2 receptors also determines an individual’s predisposition.
 Some naturally have fewer D2 receptors, making them more vulnerable to addiction.
-Those who have higher D2 receptor availability have shown to be much more successful in drug and alcohol rehab treatments.
+Those who have higher D2 receptor availability have shown to be much more successful in drug and alcohol rehab treatment programs.
 This is direct evidence that helps us conclude the question: “Is drug addiction a disease or a choice?”

 The only solution and treatment to the disease of addiction is total abstinence from all addictive substances.
-Since addiction is a chronic, progressive, and sometimes fatal disease, treatment is necessary.
+Since addiction is a chronic disease that is progressive and sometimes fatal, treatment is necessary.
+Effective treatment can help addicts minimize withdrawal symptoms.
 Relapse plays a big role in addiction, proving sobriety is difficult to maintain.

-This is where drug and alcohol rehab in addition to Twelve Step programs come into reducing that rate of relapse by identifying intrinsic character traits as well as environmental issues that could contribute to relapse and finding solutions.
+Drug and alcohol rehab and 12 Step programs can reduce the rate of relapse by identifying intrinsic character traits as well as environmental issues that could contribute to relapse or a return to drug abuse.

-The disease model considers addiction as a progressive disease that is irreversible even once achieving total abstinence from drugs and alcohol.
+The disease model considers addiction a progressive disease that is irreversible, even once achieving total abstinence from drugs and alcohol.
 Once past traumas, family influences, and other prolonged issues are dealt with in an alcohol and drug rehab facility, daily repetitive treatment is required to keep from relapsing.

-GateHouse Treatment, an drug and alcohol rehab with sober living in New Hampshire and Florida, offers trauma relief, one-on-one counseling to address behaviors and fears the individual might exhibit.
-GateHouse allows our clients to rebuild a new life focused on sobriety and recovery with peer group support and help from expert professionals in the field.
-Here, clients find inspiration to dive into the recovery process and the hope they need to make sobriety a way of life.
+GateHouse Treatment, a drug and alcohol rehab with sober living in New Hampshire and Tennessee, offers trauma relief and one-on-one counseling to address behaviors and fears the individual might exhibit.
+GateHouse allows clients to rebuild a life focused on sobriety and recovery with peer group support and help from expert professionals in the field.
+Here, clients find inspiration to dive into the recovery process and find the hope they need to make sobriety a way of life.